rhysd/actionlint/README.md

 actionlint can be used from Go programs.
 See [the documentation][apidoc] to know the list of all APIs.
 Followings are unexhaustive list of interesting APIs.

-- `Linter` manages linter lifecycle and apply checks to given files.
+- `Linter` manages linter lifecycle and applies checks to given files.
 If you want to run actionlint checks in your program, please use this struct.
 - `Project` and `Projects` detect a project (Git repository) in a given directory path and find configuration in it.
 - `Workflow`, `Job`, `Step`, ... are nodes of workflow syntax tree. `Workflow` is a root node.